mysteryperutours/pburtchaell.com/README.md

 [pburtchaell.com][home] is my personal website and portfolio.
 It is a fun, endless project I continue to work on, switching from stack to stack, adding features, cutting features and constantly iterating.

 I keep this project open source because you might be curious to read through the code.
 Perhaps it will be useful for you if you are working on a similar project.
-If you have questions, feel free to reach out to me on [Messenger](https://m.me/pburtchaell) (fastest), [Twitter](https://twitter.com/pburtchaell) (fast) or [email](mailto:patrick@pburtchaell) (slow).
+If you have questions, feel free to reach out to me on [Messenger](https://m.me/pburtchaell), [Twitter](https://twitter.com/pburtchaell) or [email](mailto:patrick@pburtchaell.com).

 ## Getting Started